US Fulbright Logo

 3 Months

 Candidates may not reside in Spain at the time of application or during the academic year prior to the grant.
-Study abroad in Spain as part of undergraduate studies is not considered residency in Spain.
+Studying abroad in Spain as part of undergraduate studies is not considered residency in Spain.
 However, other full-time studies at an institution based in Spain or participation in an auxiliar de conversación program are considered residency in Spain.

 Degree Level of Applicant